gilzoide/unity-conditional-objects/README.md

 ## Unity support
-`ConditionalObjects` and `ConditionalProperties` in Scenes are supported in all Unity versions.
+`ImportTimeObjectModifier` in Scenes are supported in all Unity versions.
 Before Unity 2020.2, prefabs are only supported when directly instanced in scenes.

+## Creating your own modifier
+1. Create a script that inherits from [ImportTimeObjectModifier](Runtime/ImportTimeObjectModifier.cs)
+2. Implement the abstract `void Apply(bool filtersMatch)` method inside a `#if UNITY_EDITOR` block.
+   Check out any of the builtin scripts for an example.
+3. Add the script to your Prefabs/Scenes

+Whenever a prefab with your script is imported or a scene is processed (played in editor or built), the modifier will be applied and immediately destroyed.